pgalonza/Notes/administration/other/Notes.md

 * **strings** - print the sequences of printable characters in files.
 * **obs-studio** - source software for video recording and live streaming.
 * **sshpass** - noninteractive ssh password provider.
+* **neofetch** - displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.
 * [Data Tables](https://www.datatables.net)
 * [JetBrainsMono](https://www.jetbrains.com/lp/mono/#how-to-install)